LivelyDismay/tempus-maledictum/faq.md

 ---

+#### I am experiencing crashes.
+What do I do?

+There is one known crash in the list, which is during the House of Horrors quest.
+If you choose the vanilla route (siding with Molag Bol), the game crashes if you skip or tab out of the final dialogue.
+Simply let this dialogue play out on its own, and you won't crash.

+Other than that, we would need more details.
+Problems can often arise from using third-party Antivirus programs, or using OneDrive (both of these can interfere with MO2's ability to save, so if you're crashing on save/load, it's likely Antivirus/OneDrive issues).

+For any other crashes, we'd have to see a crashlog.
+You can find us over on [Discord](https://discord.gg/livelymods).

+---

 #### Lights are flickering while I walk around.
 Can I fix this?

 This is an engine limitation.
 A mesh can only have a maximum of four directional lights casting on it at any given time.
 If you see flickering lights, you almost definitely have a torch out or you have QuickLight active (you can toggle QuickLight on/off with `L`).